 QMB - Qualified Medicare Beneficiary

 QMB Medicaid helps people pay Medicare Part A premiums, Medicare Part B premiums and accompanying deductibles and copays.
 To qualify one must already be enrolled in Medicare Part A (when to enroll in Medicare is further discussed here).
 QMB asset limits are discussed above.
+To read more about the QMB program in Florida and the various benefits that come with qualifying for QMB, please click the link to be directed to a more in-depth article discussing the Qualified Medicare Beneficiary program in Florida.

 QMB Income Limits (as of January 2020)